-- JessEm Mast-R-Top: 24×32-inch phenolic top with extruded aluminum track.
+- JessEm Mast-R-Top: 24×32-inch phenolic top with an extruded aluminum track.
 Does not include plate.
 Router table fence and router lift sold separately.

-- JessEm Mast-R-Lift: 24×32-inch router table top with integrated router lift.
+- JessEm Mast-R-Lift: 24×32-inch router table top with an integrated router lift.
 Fits most routers, but a fence must be bought separately.

 Note that all of the above products can be paired with legs or a cabinet sold by the same manufacturer.
 The pre-drilled holes make installation a breeze.
-However, it’s simple to fit them to any other cabinet as long as you plan ahead.
+However, it’s simple to fit them onto any other cabinet as long as you plan ahead.

 What does a router table do?

 A router table flips your router upside down, enabling tons of tasks that are difficult or unsafe with a handheld router.
-They’re extremely versatile, but are most often used for moldings, joints, and rabbets.
+They’re extremely versatile but are most often used for moldings, joints, and rabbets.

 Can I use a router table as a jointer?